Campaigns#

 type: Score Color

-description: Score a color based on how close it is to an expected color
+desc: Score a color based on how close it is to an expected color

 input_parameters: